-When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches:
+When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 • ’50 Passive Income Strategies to Make You a Millionaire!’